How to grow video as your new customer interaction channel?

 Video calling can be one of your most powerful customer interaction channels.
 If it’s used in the right way.
 Today 80% of banks and financial service providers are offering or are planning to offer video banking.

-But unfortunately, it’s often not implemented in the best way.
-And when it’s misapplied, it limits the results this new channel brings for you and your customer.
+But unfortunately, video is often not implemented in the best way.
+And when it’s misapplied, that limits the results this new channel brings for you and your customer.

-Often my clients tell me they have tried video banking before.
+Often our clients tell us they have tried video banking before.
 And it didn't work.
-This has caused initial success rates to be dramatically low and have sent many pilots straight to the innovation graveyard.
-To avoid this scenario from happening, let me quickly describe the 3 most commonly made mistakes when implementing video banking.
+This has caused initial success rates to be dramatically low and has sent many pilots straight to the innovation graveyard.
+To avoid this scenario from happening, let me briefly describe the 3 most common mistakes when implementing video banking.

 1. Not integrating video calls in the customer journey